-Please note: The summary page you requested hasn't yet been written.
+Please note: Warren Camp hasn't yet written or completed the commentary that you requested.
 Our Bible-study group is currently studying passages from previous summary pages shown above.

 The writer warned the Jewish-Christian readers of his letter about the peril of committing apostasy — that is, renouncing their Christian faith and returning to Judaism.
-With its myriad references to Hebraic customs and the Old Testament, "Hebrews" was likely directed to a mixture of saved and unsaved Jews.
+With its myriad references to Hebraic customs and the Old Testament, "Hebrews" was likely directed to a mixture of saved and unsaved Jewish Christians.